-Within the discipline of psychology there exists a concept known as ‘splitting’.
+Within the discipline of psychology, there exists a concept known as ‘splitting’.
 Splitting refers to a false perception of seeing others as either ‘all good’ or ‘all bad’.
 During childhood, this is normal.
-However, it can persist into adulthood, operating as a psychological defense mechanism, which prevents us from taking a more realistic, considered and complex view of others (ie seeing them as possessing a blend of positive and negative characteristics).
+However, it can persist into adulthood, operating as a psychological defence mechanism, which prevents us from taking a more realistic, considered and complex view of others (ie seeing them as possessing a blend of positive and negative characteristics).

 What is meant by idealizing another person?